Editor’s note: This post was originally published on 1/29/14 and has been updated for accuracy and comprehension.

 Have you ever given your email address to a company you're barely familiar with, just so you can enjoy their free ebook?

-That’s just the power of an effective landing page – assuming you were satisfied with the value of the digital goods you got in return, registering as a sales lead with the ebook’s publisher probably feels like a laughably small price to pay.
+Assuming you were satisfied with the value of the digital product you got in return, handing out your email address feels like a small price to pay.

-Landing pages are generally used to capture leads at the very beginning of this relationship trajectory.
+Landing pages are generally used to capture leads at the very beginning of this relationship.

 But it all has to start somewhere.

-There's little point in investing your sweat, time and money in drawing traffic to a landing page if it isn't going to convert.
+There's no point in investing your sweat, time and money into drawing traffic to a landing page that isn't going to convert.

 If you're too demanding and ask for all kinds of information about your prospects, they're likely to bounce.

-If you want to know where they're located geographically, you can learn a lot by just asking for a zip code, or it’s possible that the tool you're using to build your forms can provide users' IP addresses and that’s precise enough for you.
+If you want to know where they're located geographically, you can learn a lot by just asking for a zip code.
+It's also possible that the tool you're using to build your forms could provide users' IP addresses.

 The rule of thumb is, if you're not sure you'll need it, just skip it.